shadowbrain/miRNA_data_analysis/README.md

 1. **Data Loading**: The script starts by loading miRNA expression data from a CSV file.

 2. **Normalization**:
-   - It identifies housekeeping and negative miRNAs.
+   - It identifies housekeeping, negative, and positive miRNAs in the input data set.
    - Normalizes the expression data using average expressions of these miRNAs.

 3. **Grouping and Fold Change Calculation**:
-   - The script groups the data by sample types (AF, AM, FC, MC) for both normalization methods.
+   - The script groups the data by sample types (AF, AM, FC, MC) for all normalization methods.
    - Calculates the mean expression values for each group.
    - Computes fold changes between different sample groups.